fronow/fronow/README.md

 ### Why Choose MrGain?
 - ✅ Battle-tested security architecture
 - 💸 Lowest fees in Solana ecosystem
-- 🎨 Creator-first NFT minting tools
+- 🎨 Creator-first NFT to Earn campaign
-- 🤖 Automated collection monitoring
+- 🤖 Monetize your traffic, create your fundraise and provide to your audience earnings!

 </p>